paulrobertlloyd/nhsnotes/app/posts/holidaynotes-stich-in-the-head.md

 I duly took myself to the local <i lang="fr">Maison Medicale</i>.

 A sign on the door, in French but also translated into English, pointed out that payment would be required (<i lang="fr">'vous devez avancer les frais'</i>), and that it was up to you to claim it back from any insurance.
+I couldn’t use a [UK global health insurance card](https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-uk-global-health-insurance-card-ghic/) (GHIC), as that would’ve meant travelling an hour to visit a state A&E instead.

 I was triaged straight away, but then had some time to wait, as several mountain bikers came in with much worse injuries.